A money tree, also known as Pachira aquatica, is a popular indoor plant as it doesn’t require much care.

 Yellow money tree leaves can occur due to pest infestation.
 Two pests primarily affect money trees—mealybugs and aphids.

-Brown leaves can also occur due to root rot.
+Brown money tree leaves can also occur due to root rot.
 Again, root disease disrupts air circulation, and dark green leaves turn brown.

 Discoloration Of The Roots